bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 ```
 It is also possible to install it on windows.
 See this guide for installing openssl on windows: https://tecadmin.net/install-openssl-on-windows/

-### Creating the CA (Certificate Authority)
+### Creating your own CA
-Create a directory for us to work in. *pro tip: make your life easy and mount a directory on your AD controller from the machine with openssl.
-We will need to move a few files back and forth, mounting it over smb makes this easy*
+First create a directory to work in. *__Pro tip__: make your life easy and mount a directory on your AD controller from the machine with openssl.
+We will need to move a few files back and forth and mounting it over smb makes this easy.
+See these instructions on how to [mount an smb share in Ubuntu](https://github.com/bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/blob/master/just_the_commands.md#enviroment-setup)*

-created a text file named ca_san.conf with the following contents, modifying as needed. ex: "example.com" to your domain.
+Create a text file named ca_san.conf with the following contents, modifying as needed. ex: "example.com" to your domain.
 ```conf
 #ca_san.conf
 [ req ]